vmware-archive/dispatch/README.md

+> **IMPORTANT:** VMware has ended active development of this project, this repository will no longer be updated.

 ![Dispatch](docs/assets/images/logo-large.png "Dispatch Logo")

 > **NOTE:** This is the knative branch of Dispatch.
 Full Dispatch functionality is still a ways off.
 The code here